mRcSchwering/ankerwache/README.md

 In contrast to other anchor apps this one comes without any other feature and without ads.
 It also doesn't need internet connection.
 The only focus here is having a reliable anchor watch.

 **No false alarms** Your phone's GPS is not always as accurate as you think.
-You will see your current accuracy and can take it into consideration when setting the radius.
-Additionally, the app doesn't ring on the first out-of-bounds reading.
-The phone's GPS position can jump back and forth quite a lot.
-There is a counter.
-Only if there are multiple out-of-bounds readings in a row the phone will ring.
+When you set the alarm radius you will see the GPS error.
+Use the length of your chain/rode plus twice the error to avoid false alarms.
+To further reduce the chances of false alarms I implemented a counter which will count up on out-of-bounds readings.
+Only with multiple consecutive out-of-bounds readings the alarm will start.

-**Reliability** This is partly out of my hand.
-Many android devices suspend apps after several minutes of inactivity.
+**Reliability** The active anchor watch shows a notification on your screen.
+However, many android devices suspend apps after several minutes of inactivity.
 This website explains these problems for different manufacturers: dontkillmyapp.com.
 Notably, you need to make sure that the _Battery Saver_ does not suspend this app after some minutes of inactivity.
 Apart from that, the app will show a notification as long as its anchor watch is active.

 **Privacy** This app does not download anything and does not send anything.
 It only requests the geolocation every 5s and compares it.
 Nothing is saved.